JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/random_vector.rst

 Inputs
 ------

-- **Seed** - Seed for the random generator, Where different seed generate different random vector.
+- **Seed** - Seed for the random generator, where different seed generates different random vector.
 - **Scale** - The magnitude of the generated vector.

 Outputs